 There’s a long way to go on this matter yet, as per the above holding statement from the Council.

-But to put it in context, full credit is due to the outgoing Chief Executive Daniel McLoughlin for showing initiative some years back.
+But to put it in context, full credit is due to the outgoing Chief Executive Daniel McLoughlin for showing initiative on this matter some years back.

 In May 2018, during my term as Mayor, I was contacted by then-Ambassador Serpi (pictured here on the day) who wanted to meet with the Chief Executive, senior officials and I to discuss a number of matters pertaining to Lucan.

-I’ve been criticised in past for expressing a desire on several occasions that the property would be brought into public ownership, but I’ve always clarified how much we value the relationship with our Italian friends and neighbours and appreciate their ongoing generosity and always acknowledged that any potential sale should be entirely up to them.
+I’ve been criticised in past for expressing a desire on several occasions that the property would be brought into public ownership, including as a TD, but I’ve always clarified how much we value the relationship with our Italian friends and neighbours and appreciate their ongoing generosity and always acknowledged that any potential sale should be entirely up to them.

-I say this as a Lucanian, whose late mother grew up across the road in Hanbury Lane and used to play in these grounds as a child.
+I say this as a Lucanian, whose late mother grew up across the road in Hanbury Lane and used to play in the wider Lucan Demesne area as a child.

-So it’s great to hear about this tentative purchase agreement, although It’s early days yet and nothing is finalised, so it would be unwise to speculate right now on the precise nature of any sale, on a timescale, or indeed any potential future use and availability of the property.
+So I wasn't shy about mentioning it again and it’s great to hear about this tentative purchase agreement, although It’s early days yet and nothing is finalised, so it would be unwise to speculate right now on the precise nature of any sale, on a timescale, or indeed any potential future use and availability of the property.
 It’s that big of a deal.